sularaperera/sularaperera/ReadMe.md

 </div>

 - 👋 Hi, I’m Sulara Perera.
 - 👀 Help stakeholders to better manage and utilize their data.
-I specialize in Power BI, SQL, Python, and Microsoft Azure.
+I specialize in Power BI, Tableau, SQL, Python, and Microsoft Azure.
 - 🌱 I’m currently learning Azure Cloud and storytelling.
-- 💞️ I’m open to collaborate on data analysis projects; volunteer or otherwise.
+- 💞️ I’m open to collaborate on data analysis projects, volunteer or otherwise.
 - 📫 Let's connect on LinkedIn and read my articles related to data analysis and engineering

 ## Skills and Tools: <div>